Recipes Sponsored

 Thanksgiving Leftovers Tossed Noodles with Fly by Jing Sichuan Chili Crisp Oil

 Inspired by Japanese abura soba, these tossed noodles are just what they sound like.
 Rather than stir fried noodles where the noodles get cooked together with your proteins, vegetables and sauces, our tossed noodles simply has plain, cooked noodles get tossed together in your serving bowl with the other ingredients.
-In this case, we’re using Thanksgiving leftovers from sweet potato and Brussels sprouts, to leftover turkey that gets transformed with Fly by Jing’s incredible umami and chili-spiked Zhong sauce.
-You could easily replicate this with whatever ingredients you have on hand, and let Fly by Jing’s Zhong sauce and Sichuan chili crisp oil act as the main sources of flavor along with a handful of other pantry staples like miso paste, mirin, and rice vinegar.
+In this case, we’re using Thanksgiving leftovers from sweet potato and Brussels sprouts, to leftover turkey that gets transformed with this incredible umami and chili-spiked Fly by Jing Sweet + Spicy sauce (formally named Zhong sauce).
+You could easily replicate this with whatever ingredients you have on hand, and let Fly by Jing’s Sichuan chili crisp oil and sauce act as the main sources of flavor along with a handful of other pantry staples like miso paste, mirin, and rice vinegar.

 These tossed noodles will turn your Thanksgiving leftovers (and really any leftovers) into a delicious bowl of spicy and deeply savory noodles that are as easy to assemble as they are to eat.
 Give it a try and let me know how you like them!